-The UC Davis Comprehensive Cancer Center’s In vivo Translational Imaging Shared Resource provides researchers resources and expertise in in vivo imaging spanning small animals to large animals and humans.
+The UC Davis Comprehensive Cancer Center’s In Vivo Translational Imaging Shared Resource provides researchers resources and expertise in in vivo imaging spanning small animals to large animals and humans.

-The goal of the In Vivo Translational Imaging Shared Resource, or IVTISR, is to provide access to a broad range of in vivo imaging technologies including molecular imaging technologies such as positron emission tomography and optical imaging, quantitative physiologic imaging with ultrasound and contrast-enhanced computed tomography (CT), and anatomic imaging with CT and magnetic resonance imaging (MRI).
+The goal of the In Vivo Translational Imaging Shared Resource, or IVTISR, is to provide access to a broad range of in vivo imaging technologies.
+Available molecular imaging technologies include positron emission tomography (PET) and optical imaging, quantitative physiologic imaging with ultrasound and contrast-enhanced computed tomography (CT), and anatomic imaging with CT, ultrasound and magnetic resonance imaging (MRI).

-It also provides targeted imaging probes and tracers, especially for positron emission tomography.
-Most importantly, it provides expertise in planning, executing and analyzing in vivo imaging studies.
-The resource can support imaging studies both in rodent models (primarily at the Center for Molecular and Genomic Imaging and the Nuclear Magnetic Resonance (NMR) Facility) and in larger animals with spontaneous cancers such as cats and dog (primarily in the Center for Imaging Sciences at the School of Veterinary Medicine), and in humans (at the EXPLORER Molecular Imaging Center ).
+IVTISR provides expertise in planning, executing and analyzing in vivo imaging studies.
+The resource can support imaging studies in rodent models (primarily at the Center for Molecular and Genomic Imaging), larger animals with spontaneous cancers such as cats and dogs (at the Center for Imaging Sciences at the School of Veterinary Medicine), and in humans (at the EXPLORER Molecular Imaging Center ).

-- Center for Imaging Sciences, Veterinary School (large-animal imaging)
+- Center for Imaging Sciences; School of Veterinary Medicine (large-animal imaging)

-There are rodent vivaria in both Tupper Hall and the Genome and Biomedical Sciences Facility, and housing for larger animals in the Center for Imaging Sciences.
+Rodent vivaria are located in both Tupper Hall and the Genome and Biomedical Sciences Facility, and housing for larger animals is located in the Center for Imaging Sciences.

 NOTICE TO ALL NIH-FUNDED INVESTIGATORS